 CMU & Associates is pleased to announce it has recently partnered with their supplier and Sustainable Fisheries Partnership (SFP) under the Fishery Improvement Project (FIP), in a joint venture to promote sustainability for bottom fish (snapper/grouper) from Indonesia.
-Within the industry, Hilo Fish Company (HFC) is recognized for their signature label, Krimson, an exceptional line of premium frozen fish products that other brands are measured against.
+Within the industry, Hilo Fish Company (HFC) is recognized for its signature label, Krimson, an exceptional line of premium frozen fish products that other brands are measured against.
 The new FIP logo will be placed on all cartons and the labels for snapper/grouper from Indonesia sold by CMU & Associates.

 This partnership not only promotes sustainability, it enforces traceability to ensure that the origin and status of snapper and grouper products are well known and all products are sourced from legal fisheries.

-SFP is a large organization that works closely with several different companies on educating and accessing information on different fisheries to develop programs working towards sustainability.
+SFP is a large organization that works closely with several different companies on educating and accessing the information on different fisheries to develop programs working towards sustainability.

 This joint venture is currently in stage four and working towards a supply of sustainable snapper and grouper.
 SFP also works with other groups and organizations on several different types of Fisheries Improvement Projects in which some of these companies have reviewed and accepted the FIP for snapper and grouper.
-An example of a company who has reviewed and accepted the FIP is Fish Wise who is currently working closely with leading supermarkets nationwide on the sustainability program.
+An example of a company that has reviewed and accepted the FIP is Fish Wise who is currently working closely with leading supermarkets nationwide on the sustainability program.